 I think my favorite part of this city has to be Taihe, it’s easy to get to, and swimming in the pure mountain water rock pools is the one most refreshing things, second would be the walk to Feilai Temple along the river and the temple itself.

 Qingyuan Photo Gallery

 One thing to note about the region is the language, Qingyuanhua, slightly different from Guandonghua and almost completely different from Mandarin, most speak Qingyuanhua and some don’t understand Mandarin.
 You will find a few English speakers, but certainly not as common as in Guangzhou or Shenzhen.

-It’s easy to get to Qingyuan, simply take the fast train, Goatie, from Shenzhen North or Guangzhou South.
+It’s easy to get to Qingyuan, simply take the fast train from Shenzhen North/Futian Station or Guangzhou South.
 There are also buses from Shenzhen, but I think the train is better, and also buses from Guangzhou and Guangzhou airport, a bus from Guangzhou is convenient as the cities are quite close.
-From Qingyuan station there is an orange bus, number 9, which runs into the central area costing 2RMB, a taxi will cost around 30-40 RMB.
+From Qingyuan Station, there is an orange bus number 9, which runs into the central area costing 2RMB, a taxi will cost around 30-40 RMB.

 Map inc Top Attractions in Qingyuan and recommended places to stay